 26. Manage stormwater discharge from the site in accordance with the Redlands Planning Scheme Policy 9 Chapter 6 - Stormwater Management, so as to not cause an actionable nuisance to adjoining properties.

-or Council approval of the Survey Plan, whichever is the sooner.
+Prior to on maintenance or Council approval of the Survey Plan, whichever is the sooner.